ircv3/ircv3.github.io/_irc/index.md

 have sent.
 It does this by echoing messages back to clients after they are sent, allowing for these extra features.

-A specification describing message IDs will be proposed soon.
-This should allow clients to make full use of this spec and automatically hide duplicate messages as appropriate, which come as a result of this extension.

 The [`echo-message` spec]({{site.baseurl}}/specs/extensions/echo-message-3.2.html)
 describes which messages are echo'd, and how they are interpreted by clients.